Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 Know your customer or know your client (KYC) is a guideline in financial services, which requires that the professionals make an effort to verify the identity, suitability, and risks involved in maintaining a business relationship.

+### OA document

+An OA document means an OpenAttestation document, which is issued using the OpenAttestation framework.
+The data in the OA document is stored in a `.json` file.
+It is a tamper-evident document that cryptographically proves the issuer.

 ### Online Certificate Status Protocol (OCSP)

 Online Certificate Status Protocol (OCSP) is an Internet protocol used for obtaining the revocation status of an OA document.
 To learn more, see [this readme](https://github.com/Open-Attestation/ocsp-responder/blob/main/README.md).